databrew/bohemia-kenya-data-pipeline/README.md

 ```

 #### c.
 Adding new R scripts
-To streamline running several R scripts, edit the `Makefile`/`bash` files and add your desired R scripts to run
+To streamline running several R scripts, edit the `Makefile`/`bash` files and add the new R Scripts

 ### Adding New Workflow Folder